openkruise/website/blog/en-us/blog3.md

 object types to remote clusters instead of managing an application across clusters.
 In this example, had a Kubefed style controller been used, each `StatefulSet` workload in individual cluster would have a replica of 100.
-UnitedDeployment focuses more on providing the ability to manage multiple workloads in multiple clusters on behalf of one application, which is absent in Kubernetes community to the best of our knowledge.
+UnitedDeployment focuses more on providing the ability of managing multiple workloads in multiple clusters on behalf of one application, which is absent in Kubernetes community to the best of our knowledge.